 About Jermaine Anthony Richards

-Jermaine’s New American experience teaches him that even within limits, there are limitless pathways to social change.
-He hopes to continue augmenting federal policy proposal adoption and cultural diplomacy by developing interactive media experiences to ethically steer human and social development.
+Jermaine's New American experience assures him that, even within limits, there are limitless pathways to social change.
+He plans to continue producing, designing, and steering resources towards the creation, distribution, and exhibition of multimedia experiences aimed at advocacy.

 Education